albusfangautonomy/control_notes/notes/pid.md

 ---

 ## Integral Windup
-Error builds up even though actuator saturates. takes take for negative error to be reflected in the controller
+Error builds up even though actuator saturates.
+Takes time for negative error to be reflected in the controller.

 ![Integral Windup scenario](../figures/windup.png)

 ### Anti-Windup
-**Most anti-windup schemes prevents integral from accumulating error past a threshold**
+**Most anti-windup schemes prevent the integral from accumulating error past a threshold**
-1. clamping: two checks (if both true, shut off integration)
+1. Clamping: two checks (if both true, shut off integration)
-    - Output is saturating (clamp the output of the PID (**this needs to be conservative**), if the output before and after the clamp are the same, then actuator is beginning to get saturated.)
+    - Output is saturating (clamp the output of the PID (**this needs to be conservative**), if the output before and after the clamp are the same, then the actuator is beginning to get saturated.)
-    - Input and output have same sign
+    - Input and output have the same sign
-2. block calculation
+2. Block calculation
-3. observer approach
+3. Observer approach

 ## Derivative Control
-Derivative control "predicts the future" in constrast to integral control - a decrease in error gives a decrease in control input.
-Noise amplifies Derivative control output.
+Derivative control "predicts the future" in contrast to integral control - a decrease in error gives a decrease in control input.
+Noise amplifies derivative control output.

 ### Derivative Control Example
 Altitude Control for Quadcopter:
-Desired altitude 50m, as drone shoots up, error term decreases (negative derivative) -> negative value from derivative term, slows motors down, reduce over shoot
+Desired altitude 50m, as drone shoots up, error term decreases (negative derivative) -> negative value from derivative term, slows motors down, reduces overshoot.

 ---

 ## How to derive a model
 ### First principles
-This methods also works if one knows the individual components of the system.
+This method also works if one knows the individual components of the system.
 1. Newtonian Mechanics
 2. Lagrangian Mechanics